rolancon/key-value/README.md

 It can be surrounded by single quotes **'**.
 Two single quotes constitute an empty string:

     empty-str = ''

+which is the same as

+    empty-str =

+As noted above in the section this is the same value as an empty character.

+One single quote as value is interpreted as the single quote character itself:

+    single-quote-char = '

+The quotes must always be used if the value contains only one or two of the other operators from K-V:

+    comment = ;
+    string = ';'

+    boolean-false = -
+    string = '-'

+    boolean-true = --
+    string = '--'

+    comment = ;
+    string = ';'

+    null-operator = =
+    string = '='

+otherwise they will not be interpreted as strings but processed in other ways as seen above.

 In the case that quoted string is not empty several other rules apply -->